John Peter Malveaux: Arrest and investigation

 Following Smith's disappearance, investigators started searching for any clues that help them find her, which included locating her car.
 On November 4, officers in Breaux Bridge found the car with Malveaux sleeping inside it, resulting in his immediate arrest.
 During subsequent interrogations, he was identified as a suspect in the murders of Thomas, Nichols, Wilson, and Smith, as well as the rape and assault on the surviving victim.
 The arrest came as a shock to his family and neighbors, most of whom claimed that while they knew he had problems, they had never thought he would be capable of murder.

 Two days after his arrest, Malveaux confessed to killing Sam, revealing details about her death that only the killer could know.
 Due to this, authorities considered exhuming Sam's body in a bid to gather potential additional evidence against Malveaux.
 In the meantime, he was jailed at the Evangeline Parish Jail to await second-degree murder charges, with bond set at $1 million.
-Investigators from both parishes started coordinating with one another to make clear up how the murders were carried out and what to do in future court proceedings.
+Investigators from both parishes started coordinating with one another to make clear how the murders were carried out and what to do in future court proceedings.
 As a result of this, another woman came forward and accused Malveaux of raping her in 1995, but no charges were brought forward in this case.